 - Legal advisors

 Dr Jamie Harrison, member of the Archbishops’ Council, Chair of the House of Laity (Church of England)

-Rt Rev Paul Mason, Bishop of the Forces (Catholic Church of England and Wales)
+Rt Rev Paul Mason, Bishop of the Forces (Catholic Church in England and Wales)

-Paul McCallum, Chief Operating Officer, Archdiocese of Southwark (Catholic Church of England and Wales)
+Paul McCallum, Chief Operating Officer, Archdiocese of Southwark (Catholic Church in England and Wales)